FernandoMeri/TryHackMe-CyberSecurity101/README.md

 Strict-Transport-Security (HSTS): Forces the browser to use HTTPS to prevent protocol downgrade attacks.

 Set-Cookie: Must include the HttpOnly (protects against theft by XSS) and Secure (only sent over HTTPS) flags.

+## Module Completed: JavaScript Essentials

+**Completion Date:** [2025/10/01]

+Title: JavaScript Essentials: Risk Analysis and Injection Techniques for XSS
+I. Project Objective
+To analyze the role of JavaScript in web applications from a security perspective, identifying the risks posed by weak implementations and techniques used for malicious code injection (XSS).

+II.
+Key Attack Mechanisms
+The following points represent the most significant security flaws that allow attacks via JavaScript:

+Direct Script Injection: The attacker uses the <script> tag (internal or external) in an input field to cause the browser to execute unwanted code.

+Abuse of Dialog Functions: The attacker's use of functions such as alert() or prompt() is the standard method for testing the existence of an XSS and, in extreme cases, causing a Client Denial of Service.

+Control Flow Bypass: Security validation (e.g., logins, age verification) should NEVER reside in client-side JavaScript, as the attacker can easily bypass if-else statements to gain unauthorized access.

+III.
+Code Forensics (Information Gathering) Minification and Obfuscation: These techniques only hide the code from plain sight, but do not make it more secure.
+The attacker uses online deobfuscation tools to reverse the process and search for API keys, tokens, or vulnerable business logic in the source code.